 We also enjoyed the hike up to Bubble Rock Overlook – one of the best hikes in Acadia.
 There are two ways to reach Bubble Rock (South Bubble Trail and North Bubble Trail).
 Both hiking routes are about 2 miles round trip and although there is a bit of an incline on the way up to the summit, it is one of the easy hikes in Acadia National Park where you are rewarded with some spectacular views.
 The hike begins in the forest and as you ascend, the landscape changes dramatically.
 This is definitely one of the best trails in Acadia National Park.
 To read more about the Bubble Rock Trail difficulty, parking and see more pictures, click on my post – Hiking Bubble Rock Trail with Kids.

 This hike is different from the rest of the Acadia National Park trails because it starts off at the edge of downtown Bar Harbor Maine.
 Bar Island is considered part of Acadia National Park, yet the only way to get there is to walk across a sandbar during low tide.
 Most of the Acadia National Park maps have tide charts so that you can time your visit properly.
 Be careful timing this, as you can get stuck on Bar Island if you are not attentive.
 This short hike was one of our favorite things to do in Bar Harbor Maine and it was quite unique as well.
 To read more about the Bar Island sandbar on low tide, click on my post – Hiking Bar Island Trail.

 Other Popular Acadia Hikes

 There are many opinions as to which are the best hikes in Acadia.
+To me, the 5 best hikes in Acadia National Park are: Ocean Path, Bubble Rock, Beehive, Jordan Pond, and Bar Island.
 If you are planning on visiting Acadia National Park, these hikes below are some great options: